datazip-inc/olake-helm/README.md

 ## Usage

-[Helm](https://helm.sh) must be installed to use the charts.
+[Helm](https://helm.sh) must be installed to use the chart.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

 Once Helm has been set up correctly, add the repo as follows: